RAMGUNJAN/ERAASSIGNMENT7/README.md

 ..........................................................

-Model 4th : Use Data Augmentation
-Targets:Accuracy increased :
+Model 4th : Use Data Augmentation like rotation Targets:Accuracy increased :
 Results: Train Accuracy : 99.09 , Test Accurcay : 99.40
 Analysis: Accurcay decreased but some case of underfitting